-Temporary excavations for the undercrossing and/or foundation construction will be made through the existing cohesive and non-cohesive fill and into the silt and sand to clayey silt and sand glacial till deposits.
+Temporary excavations for the undercrossing and/or foundation construction will be made through the existing cohesive and non-cohesive fill and into the firm to very stiff silty clay, loose silty sand and dense to very dense gravelly silty sand deposits.
 Excavation works must be carried out in accordance with the guidelines outlined in the Occupational Health and Safety Act (OHSA) and Regulations for Construction Projects.
-For preliminary planning purposes, the existing fill would be classified as Type 3 soil and the glacial till deposits would generally be considered Type 2 soils, according to the OHSA, where these materials are above groundwater levels.
-Below groundwater levels, granular materials, such as the gravel layer identified in borehole GO-1, would be categorized as Type 4 soils.
-The dense silt and sand glacial till soils below the groundwater level may, on initial excavation behave similarly to soils categorized as Type 3 but will degrade toward a Type 4 depending on the time of exposure and conditions of any underlying soils (i.e., Type 4 soils will disturb and undermine overlying soils that would otherwise be more stable).
+For preliminary planning purposes, the existing fill and loose or firm to stiff native soil deposits would be classified as Type 3 soil and the dense to very dense native deposits would generally be considered Type 2 soils, according to the OHSA, where these materials are above groundwater levels.
+Below groundwater levels, granular materials, such as the gravelly silty sand layer, would be categorized as Type 4 soils.
+The dense to very dense non-cohesive soils below the groundwater level may, on initial excavation behave similarly to soils categorized as Type 3 but will degrade toward a Type 4 depending on the time of exposure and conditions of any underlying soils (i.e., Type 4 soils will disturb and undermine overlying soils that would otherwise be more stable).
 Any categorization of materials made to address OHSA requirements must be reviewed and evaluated at the time the ground is exposed during construction since the construction operations (e.g., dewatering and drainage) and groundwater conditions at the time will influence actual soil behaviour.
 Temporary excavations above the water table or within effectively dewatered materials should be made with side slopes no steeper than 1H:1V extending upwards and outwards from the base of the excavation.
 Surface water should be directed away from all excavations.